Sea to Summit Duffel Review

 Our Analysis and Test Results

-The Sea to Summit Duffel is a top scorer across the board and is our most strongly recommended duffel bag for all kinds of travel and adventures.
+The Sea to Summit Duffel is a top scorer across the board and is great for all kinds of travel and adventures.
 It is made from very stout materials, has a simple and sturdy construction, and has an innovative strap adjustment system that improves its otherwise straightforward use.
 It also has unique features like a burly double-layer zipper that secures the wide D-shaped opening, and metal carabiner-style strap attachments that enable easy adjustments.
 Its aesthetics are simple and unobtrusive, and the inside material is light-colored for easier gear organization.
-Other bags come close, but the Sea to Summit earns our top award with its top-quality construction and innovative design features.

 Performance Comparison